24 hours in Madrid: A Madrid Itinerary from a Local

 Finish 24 hours in Madrid with the typical breakfast

 You cannot have a wild night out in Madrid without finishing it with one of the most traditional snacks or breakfasts in Spain: chocolate con churros!
-Churros are deep fried dough that are dipped in hot, thick chocolate!
+Churros are deep-fried dough sweets that are dipped in hot, thick chocolate!
 A delight!

 For the best chocolate con churros, go to Chocolateria San Gines!
 It is the most traditional place in Madrid to enjoy chocolate con churros and it’s open 24/7!
 On the walls, you’ll see the VIPs that have already enjoyed their chocolate con churros in this emblematic place.